The post Aesthetic Movement appeared first on Antique Ceramics.

 The post Flambe Glaze / Sang de boeuf appeared first on Antique Ceramics.

-Hard-paste Porcelain https://antique-ceramics.info/hard-paste-porcelain/ Thu, 14 Mar 2019 08:52:28 +0000 http://www.antique-ceramics.info/?p=581 Hard-paste porcelain is a ceramic material that was originally made from a compound of the feldspathic rock petuntse and kaolin fired at very high temperature, usually around 1400 °C. It…
+]]>Hard-paste porcelain is a ceramic material that was originally made from a compound of the feldspathic rock petuntse and kaolin fired at very high temperature, usually around 1400 °C. It was first made in China around the 7th or 8th century, and has remained the most common type of Chinese porcelain.

 The post Hard-paste Porcelain appeared first on Antique Ceramics.

-Below are some examples and price guides of polychrome ceramics including a Chinese tulip vase and a Victorian Italian bisque whippet dog.
+]]>Below are some examples and price guides of polychrome ceramics including a Chinese tulip vase and a Victorian Italian bisque whippet dog.

 A POLYCHROME-ENAMELED TULIP VASE